 Giving a shout out to RoadsLessTraveled.us for being such a great resource!
 I love their site as they’ve been doing this since 2007.
 They are in my bookmarks :).

-As you can see from the information provided, being a full time RVer is doable on a budget.
+As you can see from the information provided, being a full-time RVer is doable on a budget.
 You get to see places you normally wouldn’t be able to otherwise.
 Don’t have the misconception that you have to do something at every location.
 Sometimes, there is nothing wrong with sitting back for two weeks and enjoy the location in front of you.
-Set up your awning, pull out your chairs, light a fire and enjoy the view.
+Roll out your awning, pull out your chairs, light a fire and enjoy the view.

 I will be posting more about boondocking as well as RVing in general.
 I have a great blog series coming in the next year as well.
-Make sure you stay tuned!
+So, make sure you stay tuned!